 Continued from page 1

 I watched Frank and tried to imitate him with some success.
 As I remember I caught and released about 6 trout that Saturday.
-For me that was best I had ever done with a fly rod.
+For me that wasrepparttar 133110 best I had ever done with a fly rod.
 Frank and I fished together for some 5 years before loosing touch with each other.

 Tight Lines and Good Fishing,